 - Small Business Loan

 If you want to get a small business loan, you have to shop around for a licensed moneylender Singapore like Cash Mart.
-Banks do not give small business loans that easily if you are a startup and can’t afford to have a collateral.
+Banks do not give small business loans that easily if you are a startup and can’t afford to have collateral.
 Add to that, banks take their sweet time when processing business loans for startups.

 Got savings?
 Fund your own startup and start small for a while.
 Make do with what you have for now.
-There will be no interest charge and you are free to plan your finances without worries on any payments or bills in case that you experience any downfall.
+There will be no interest charge and you are free to plan your finances without worries on any payments or bills in case you experience any downfall.

 If you think that your business idea is catchy enough, then you can take it to crowdfunding platforms.
 There are various crowdfunding sites.
 Some cater to artists while others focus on businesses with innovative products.
 However, be careful not to over promise anything to your investors.
 You might frustrate them if you are unable to deliver your promise.
 Also, take the time to read the guidelines or regulations.